 With gold plated jewellery, the metal being plated is most often brass, copper or silver (I use Ecosilver, a 100% recycled alternative to Sterling silver, as the base for mine) and the thicker the plating the more durable and hard wearing it is.
 Although the coating can wear off over time you can extend the life of your gold plated jewellery by taking care when wearing it and storing it.
 Do check out my recent blog post How do I clean my gold & silver jewellery? for some handy tips on how to best look after your gold plated pieces.

 Vermeil (pronounced ver-may) and also sometimes called silver-gilt, is a thick layer of gold over a base of silver.
 To be called vermeil, the coating has to be at least 2.5 microns thick which makes it longer lasting than a thinner layer of gold plating.
-For this reason I use vermeil for my ring collection (see photo above) which requires extra durability because of the greater wear and tear on rings over most other pieces of jewellery.
+For this reason I use vermeil for my ring collection (see the photo of the Gold Bubble Statement Ring above) which requires extra durability because of the greater wear and tear on rings over most other pieces of jewellery.

 Gold filled, which is also known as rolled gold, refers to a process whereby a base metal (usually brass) is clad with a layer of gold.
 The gold is mechanically bonded onto the surface of the brass and is legally required to be at least 5% or 1/20 of the overall weight of the piece.